-Obtaining a Username and Password
+Obtaining a User Name and Password

-User accounts are assigned by CIM system administrators (typically these are the Curriculum Committee Faculty Cochair, the Technical Review and Prerequisites Workgroup Chair, and the Curriculum Technician).
+User accounts are assigned by CIM system administrators (typically these are the Curriculum Committee faculty cochair, the Technical Review and Prerequisites Workgroup Chair, and the Curriculum Technician).
 If you do not already have a CIM user account, please have your department chair contact a CIM system administrator.
 It is possible to establish an account for an adjunct faculty member, but this requires prior approval from the area dean or the Vice-President of Academic Affairs, and only to adjunct faculty who are currently teaching a class.
-For security and authentication reasons, accounts are not available to anyone not having an active staff VCCCD email address, excepting employees of the CMS vendor.
+For security and authentication reasons, accounts are not available to anyone not having an active staff VCCCD email address, excepting employees of the curriculum management system vendor.